2024 College Football Playoff National Championship: Washington

 Washington finished their regular season with a perfect 12–0 record, making them the first Pac-12 team to complete an undefeated regular season since Oregon in 2010, when the conference was still the Pac-10.
 They finished as regular season Pac-12 champions and, as a result, qualified for the 2023 Pac-12 Football Championship Game against Oregon.
 The Huskies and Ducks had met earlier in the season, on October 14 in Seattle when Washington won 36–33.
 In the conference championship rematch in Las Vegas, Washington prevailed again, this time by a score of 34–31.
-The playoff committee seeded them No. 2 and paired them with No. 3 Texas in the Sugar Bowl semifinal game; Washington won that game, 37–31, to advance to the national championship game.
+The playoff committee seeded them No. 2 and paired them with No. 3 Texas in the Sugar Bowl semi-final game; Washington won that game, 37–31, to advance to the national championship game.

 Washington's two postseason victories gave them a 14–0 record entering the game.
 They were seeking their first national championship since 1991, when they were named national champions by the Coaches Poll, FWAA, and the NFF following a Rose Bowl win over Michigan; they have never won an outright national championship.
-This was Washington's second CFP appearance after a semifinal loss to Alabama in 2016 Peach Bowl.
+This was Washington's second CFP appearance after a semi-final loss to Alabama in 2016 Peach Bowl.
 Washington head coach Kalen DeBoer was seeking his fourth national championship after winning three NAIA national titles as the head coach of the Sioux Falls Cougars in 2006, 2008, and 2009.

 Washington quarterback Michael Penix Jr. won the Maxwell Award and was one of four finalists for the Heisman Trophy, awarded to the most outstanding player in college football in a given year.
 He finished runner-up to LSU quarterback Jayden Daniels and ahead of Oregon quarterback Bo Nix and Ohio State wide receiver Marvin Harrison Jr.